cmichaelgraham/aurelia-axel/quick-start.md

 ### bash

 There is great power and flexibility (as well as a great cross platform story) with bash, node, gulp and related tools.
-For windows users, the bash shell is a command prompt.
+For windows users, the bash shell is similar to the DOS command prompt.
 Learning the bash shell will serve you well if you every want to develop on a mac or other non-windows environment.

 The bash shell can be hosted by an application called `conemu` located [here](https://conemu.github.io/).
 The conemu application is great.
 You can right click on a tab at the top and split vertically or horizontally (and also to restart the shell as admin, which you will usually want to do).